News In Slow German

 They’ve been releasing a weekly 30-minute episode since 2016 and now offer beginner and intermediate news stories, courses on grammar and expressions, as well as fiction and non-fiction series.

-Their episodes are ideal for those with an intermediate level of German, who aren’t quite ready for native German materials.
-Beginners would be better off finding a German course and advanced learners may prefer to find some podcasts to help them get more listening practice.
+Their episodes are ideal for those with an intermediate level of German who aren’t quite ready for native German materials.
+Absolute beginners would be better off finding a German course and advanced learners may prefer to find some podcasts to help them get more listening practice.